I’m an optimist by nature.

-In other words, there are far better places for you to put your money.
+Or put another way, there are far better places for investors to put their money.

 Overhyped Tech Stocks

-Our second warning sign is “hype.”
-Whenever we see news headlines blazing and hear chatter on social media, we should be careful to not get swept up in the current of excitement.
+Our second warning sign comes with “hype.”
+Whenever we see news headlines blazing and hear chatter on social media, we want to be careful to not get swept up in the current of excitement.

 While public enthusiasm doesn’t disqualify a stock from being a good recommendation, many stocks either don’t deserve the attention they’ve received or have gotten so much attention that their numbers no longer make sense.

 Understanding a company’s valuation is the most important part of any investment.
-Even the best companies with technology none of their competitors have are not good investments if they’re trading at too high a valuation.
+Even the best companies with technology that none of their competitors have are not good investments if they are trading at too high of a valuation.
 Investing at an irrationally high valuation in a fantastic company will still lead to investment losses.

-We can see the dangers of investing in overvalued technology companies by looking at the dot-com bust of the late 1990s and early 2000s.
+We can see the dangers of investing in overvalued technology companies by looking back at the dot-com bust.
 Back then, companies were going public at absurd valuations with little more than a vague business plan and a “dot-com” in their name.

 The founder and former CEO of Sun Microsystems, Scott McNealy, put it best.
 In an interview in 2000, he said: